Reading and Phonics at St Benedict’s

-At St Benedict’s reading is valued and promoted to be an enjoyable activity and an essential life skill.
-Children are encouraged to become confident, fluent and enthusiastic readers; to support this they have access to a wide range of reading opportunities.
+At St Benedict’s Catholic Primary School, reading is valued and promoted to be an enjoyable activity and an essential life skill.
+Children are encouraged to become confident, fluent and enthusiastic readers.

 Children first learn their letter sounds and names then apply these to word building.
-We use Letters and Sounds, Phonics Play and Jolly Phonics as the basis for our teaching of phonics.
+We use Letters and Sounds, as the basis for our teaching of phonics.
 Letters and Sounds is recognised as a synthetic phonic scheme.
 The children will also learn a variety of other key words by sight.

 Phase Phonic Knowledge and Skills